JulianKemmerer/PipelineC/docs/pypeline_guide.md

   (see each section for the default).
 A synthesizing build then re-elaborates the design with the values it actually built (pin-and-confirm), so the `.latency` your Python consumed always matches the hardware.
 A following non-`--comb` `pypelinec --sim` sees the same values.
+  ACS's latency is always zero and needs no latency feedback pass.
 - **Write handshakes that react to the chosen value**, not to a number you guessed.
 The tool is free to change its mind when the clock goal or the design changes.